Visit the institution website for COVID‑19 updates

 Knowledge of at least one other European language at a level to allow you to follow a postgraduate-level course at one of our partner institutions.

-As part of the application process, you are required to complete a 700-1000-word written exercise by choosing a film or television programme which you have recently seen and explaining why you found it innovative.
+You are required to complete a 700-1000-word written exercise by choosing a film or television programme which you have recently seen and explaining why you found it innovative.
+Your completed exercise should be returned directly to email@example.com, or alternatively uploaded to the Applicant Portal www.bbk.ac.uk/applicantportal, either as a Word document or a PDF.
+Please ensure that you include your reference number and name on each page of the document.
 Successful candidates will be invited to attend an interview.

 Applications are reviewed on their individual merits and your professional qualifications and/or relevant work experience will be taken into consideration positively.
 We actively support and encourage applications from mature learners.